StyloGey/IrCotrol/README.md

 # IrCotrol
 It' a application for a led strip from briloner.
-(Only for devices with a infrared feature)
+(Only for devices with a IR-LED)